Kidnapping of Emily Damari: Post-release activities

 Damari required additional surgery on her hand after her release.
+In February 2025, Damari was gifted a brand new luxury BMW from an American Jewish community while she was undergoing medical and emotional rehabilitation.
+That same month Damari visited the Kfar Aza kibbutz and toured the damage and her old apartment along with her family and fellow released hostage Romi Gonen.
+While there she wrote of her return and a message calling for all hostages to be released on the banner of herself posted on the outside of the building call for her return.

 In March 2025, ahead of International Women's Day, Damari was honored by the World Zionist Organization when the organization unveiled a pin with her signature 3 finger pose to inspire people by Damari's "strength and resilience".
+In April 2025, Damari was honored as one of the torchbearers in the national Israeli Independence Day ceremony.

-In May 2025, Damari visited the UK for the first time since her release in January.
-She thanked her supporters at Tottenham Hotspur Stadium who chanted her name.
-She also posed with footballer James Maddison.
+In May 2025, Damari visited the UK for the first time since her release in January, she thanked her supporters at Tottenham Hotspur Stadium who chanted her name and posed with footballer James Maddison.
 Damari expressed joy at her visit to the UK, along with some sadness for the death of her British grandfather while she was held by Hamas.
-She noted that Ziv and Gali Berman remained in captivity along with 59 other hostages, including about 21 thought to be alive.
+In May 2025, she noted that Ziv and Gali Berman remained in captivity along with 59 other hostages, including about 21 thought to be alive.
 Damari publicly objected to the awarding of a Pulitzer Prize to a Gaza poet who said the hostages should not be called hostages.

+In October 2025, after the Gaza Peace Plan was announced Damari and her partner Danielle Amit posted to social media celebrating the peace plan, in one video Damari spoke with the mother of twin brothers Gali and Ziv Berman who were abducted with her from her home.
+She later joined former hostages including Omer Shem Tov and Eliya Cohen at Hostages Square where they celebrated with other Israelis and family and friends of still held hostages.
+Damari later posted to social media showing her reunited with Gali and Ziv Berman, in the post she celebrated their return to Israel, spoke about their captivity together, and reflected on the time that she was released but they were still held.

+On January 22, 2026, Damari announced her engagement to her partner Amit during a celebration marking the one-year anniversary of her release from Gaza.